Detecting the Unruh Effect via an Engineered Low-Mass Field in a Superconducting Qubit: Experimental Proposal: Analog Simulation of Unruh-deWitt Detector Response

 To ensure the validity of our model, we must operate within the regime where the superconducting flux qubit remains a well-defined two-level system.
 It is established that a flux qubit is in its operational regime when the penetrating flux is close to half a superconducting flux quantum, $\Phi_0/2$ (mod $\Phi_0$), where the two lowest energy eigenstates are well separated from higher states \cite{Paauw2009}.
 We bias the qubit at the degeneracy point and apply a small-amplitude flux modulation Eq.~\eqref{Modulation}.
 In the optimal regime, the frequency modulation depth $\delta \omega$ is related to the flux swing $ \Delta\Phi$ by the persistent current $I_p$ of the qubit junction via $\delta\omega = 2I_p \Delta\Phi/\hbar$ (Eq.~\eqref{OptimalAnalog:Regime}).
 For a typical persistent current of $I_p\approx 1\, \mu\text{A}$, achieving the desired modulation depth of $\delta\omega/(2\pi) \sim 50 \, \text{GHz}$ requires a flux swing of only $\Delta\Phi\approx 0.008\Phi_0$.
 This corresponds to a magnetic flux varying between $\Phi_{\text{min}}\approx 0.492\Phi_0$ and $\Phi_{\text{max}}\approx 0.508\Phi_0$, which is within 0.8\% of the degeneracy point.
 Thus, the qubit model remains valid.
 The ``large modulation condition'' refers to the energetic drive (50 GHz) being large compared to the qubit gap (~5 GHz), not a large physical displacement.

 With the operational regime established, we now describe the measurement protocol.
 We measure the excitation probability $P_{e}$ of the qubit after a fixed exposure time $T$.
 In our analogue model, this signal is interpreted as being generated by the effective massive rate, such that $P_{\text{e}}= R_{\text{eff, massive}}T= \left(\frac{|q|^2 a_{\text{eff, max}}}{4\pi^2 c}\right) T$.
-In this context, $|q|^2$ is not the UDW matrix element; it is related to the qubit-resonator coupling strength, $\lambda$ by $|q|^2 = 4\pi^2 \mathcal{K}|\lambda|^2$, where $\mathcal{K}$ is a constant that depends on the interaction details with dimensions of time squared.
+In this context, $|q|^2$ is not the UdW matrix element; it is related to the qubit-resonator coupling strength, $\lambda$ by $|q|^2 = 4\pi^2 \mathcal{K}|\lambda|^2$, where $\mathcal{K}$ is a constant that depends on the interaction details with dimensions of time squared.

 We prepare the system in the joint ground state (qubit in $|g\rangle$, resonator in $|0\rangle_{\text{ph}}$).
 This is like a detector at rest in the vacuum.
-We then apply the flux-bias pulse for a duration $T$ (the ``flight time'').
+We then apply the time-dependent flux-bias pulse $\Phi_\text{ext}(t)$ for a duration $T$ (the ``flight time'').
+As shown in Appendix~\ref{app:full_rabi_excitation}, this pulse modulates the qubit's transition frequency $\omega_q(t)$, which dynamically tunes the system into resonance with a process that excites both the qubit and the resonator from the vacuum.
+This explicit time-dependence—the simulated ``motion"—provides the energy required for this otherwise forbidden transition.
+This process directly simulates the core excitation mechanism of the Unruh effect, where a detector's motion leads to a perception of particles from the vacuum.
 After the pulse, we switch off the modulation and perform a dispersive readout to measure $P_{\text{e}}(\delta\omega; T)$.
 To isolate the signal, we subtract the background excitation from a control experiment with no modulation ($\Delta \Phi =0$):

 Our analysis predicts the excitation probability is:

 Using $a_{\text{eff, max}}\approx c\delta\omega$, we get